lqc/thinkcspy/source/files.rst

 the current iteration of the loop, but the loop will still iterate.
-This style looks a bit contrived here, but it is often useful to say *"get the lines we're not concerned with out of the way early, so that we have cleaner more focussed logic in the meaty part of the loop that might be written around line 11."*
+This style looks a bit contrived here, but it is often useful to say *"get the lines we're not concerned with out of the way early, so that we have cleaner more focused logic in the meaty part of the loop that might be written around line 11."*

 Thus, if ``text`` is the empty string, the loop exits.
 If the first character